 Library staff are here, working for you!

-Appointments Encouraged, Walk-Ins Welcome at Certain Hours.*
+Appointments Encouraged, Walk-Ins Welcome at the Top of our Open Hours.*

 For computer use, patrons must have their own library card or valid ID.
 A valid library card is required to check out library materials.
 If you need to apply for or renew an existing library card, you may visit this page for details about how to do so, or call 732-745-5108 x25 with questions.

 Children in grades K-6 can also reserve time in the Children's Room for either computer use or to browse.
 Visit this page for more details and the form to request this type of appointment.
-Appointments are strongly encouraged to use the Children’s Room; walk-ins may not be able to access the Children’s Room without providing advance notice.

 Contactless, Door-side Pickup.*